 1. An active Etsy shop.
 Not just an Etsy buyer account — an opened shop with bank details and tax info on file.
 If your shop is still in onboarding (you haven't picked a name or confirmed your bank), Printify's OAuth callback will fail.
 Finish the Etsy Shop Setup wizard at etsy.com/sell first.

 3. A payment method on Etsy.
-Etsy charges you a $0.20 listing fee the moment a Printify product publishes.
+Etsy charges a listing fee the moment a Printify product publishes.
 If your Etsy billing card has expired or your Payment Account is on hold, the publish step fails silently — the product creates inside Printify but never appears in your Etsy shop.

 4. A billing method ready for Printify.
 Your customer pays Etsy.
 Etsy pays you.
 Printify then charges you the base cost plus shipping when the order is sent to production.
 No card on file in Printify means orders sit in a "payment required" state and never ship.